The Ultimate Mobile Device Security Checklist

 The right strategy makes all the difference.
 Take control with Senturo and protect what matters most.

-Björn Hall, CEO @ Senturo
+Björn Hall, Co-Founder & CEO @ Senturo

 Björn Hall is an experienced software entrepreneur in mobile security fleet management.
-As CEO, he has led Senturo’s evolution into a powerful enterprise solution, delivering advanced geo-tracking, compliance automation, and security enforcement across macOS, Windows, iOS, Android, and Chrome OS.
+As Co-Founder & CEO, he has led Senturo’s evolution into a powerful enterprise solution, delivering advanced geo-tracking, compliance automation, and security enforcement across macOS, Windows, iOS, Android, and Chrome OS.
 More about Björn